anassKEMMOUNE/Resource-management-system-for-cluster-partitions/README.md

 ## Introduction

 This web application allows users to select a partition and automatically displays the number of available CPUs and GPUs in that partition.
-The application leverages scontrol, squeue, and sinfo commands for data collection and uses Dash to create a user interface.
+The application leverages scontrol, squeue, and sinfo commands for data collection.
 It is primarily developed using Python's Flask, JavaScript, HTML, and CSS.

 ## How to Install and Run